AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for web/Implementation.md

 -   Subscribe to the snapshoted event

-    After a snapshot is taken, a `snapshoted event` is triggered and the snapshot data is returned.
+    After a snapshot is taken, the `snapshoted event` is triggered and the snapshot data is returned.
 The following code provides an example:

     ```
     player.on("snapshoted", function(data) {